kaitwalla/jq-svglite/readme.md

 You have four basic properties to call here:
 • `resize`: Whether you want the SVG to automatically resize based on the window size (true or false)
-• `patterns`: If you're going to be using pattern fills for this element, you need to set the animation timing for the patterns here, in seconds.
-For more on this, see "Patterns".
+• `speed`: If you're going to be using pattern fills for this element, you need to set the animation timing for the patterns here, in milliseconds.
+For more on this, see "Patterns."
 • `default_opacity`: This setting is also used for patterns.
 The default opacity setting for your paths.
 • `change_opacity'`: This is the path opacity you're changing to.
 (See "Patterns")
 • `special`: If you have a specific size you want the SVG to be sized to, use this property with the name of the size you want.
 You'll declare the size in the settings, below.